 What is tested during an eye exam?

-During the examination, the doctor will go through a series of preliminary test to determine your best visual acuity.
-These test include: reading an eye chart, eye pressure test for glaucoma, color vision, peripheral vision, how your pupils respond to light, and eye muscle movement.
+During the examination, the doctor will go through a series of preliminary tests to determine your best visual acuity.
+These tests include: reading an eye chart, eye pressure test for glaucoma, color vision, peripheral vision, how your pupils respond to light, and eye muscle movement.
 After your assessment, the doctor will write a prescription if glasses are needed.

 What is the benefit of having your eyes dilated?

 To provide the most thorough evaluation of the inside health of your eyes, it may be necessary to administer eye drops to dilate your pupils.
 By dilating your pupils, the doctor will get a full view of the retina.
 Therefore, detect early stages of eye disease or conditions.
 Dilatation may temporarily blur your vision and may cause light sensitivity.